 Being arrested and charged with a federal crime by the FBI, DEA, or ATF is not something that should be taken lightly.
 If you are convicted, you could be sent to a federal prison in a state that is hundreds, or even thousands, of miles away from your family and friends.

-The attorneys at Suhre & Associates, LLC, in Cincinnati, OH, are dedicated to providing our clients with the vigorous defense they deserve.
+The Cincinnati criminal lawyers at Suhre & Associates, LLC, are dedicated to providing our clients with the vigorous defense they deserve.
 When you hire us to defend you against your federal criminal charges, we will:

 Protect Your Constitutional Rights

 As a resident or citizen of the United States, you are afforded certain protections by the U.S. Constitution.
 When investigating and prosecuting you, the federal government and its representatives must respect those rights.
 Unfortunately, in an effort to improve their chances of landing a conviction, they sometimes fail to do so.

 Having worked in the legal field for many years, our lawyers are experts at spotting constitutional rights violations.
 Should we notice a prosecutor or federal agent attempt to cross the line during your case, we will intervene immediately.
 If necessary, we will also raise the matter with the presiding judge.

 Depending on the specific nature of your federal crime, the prosecutor in charge of your case may not want to take it to trial.
 Instead, they might prefer to settle the matter using a plea bargain agreement.
 Should you wish to explore the possibility of accepting such a deal, it is generally advisable to spend some time negotiating its terms first.